Mcmartelle/lanthir-cli/README.md

 - Mermaid .mmd
   - Fully featured flowchart spec
   - Only the "Flowchart" portion of mermaid's syntax is supported
+  - The mermaid way of escaping double quote marks `"` is not convenient.
   - Example:
   ```Mermaid
   flowchart TD